Aldot-02/alx-higher_level_programming/README.md

 Python is a high level programming language.
-This directory will contan the codes for different projects of python.
+This directory will contain the codes for different projects of python.